numbleroot/molly/README.md

 Molly is written in Scala and compiled using SBT.
 Molly depends on the [C4 Overlog runtime](https://github.com/bloom-lang/c4), [Z3 theorem prover](https://z3.codeplex.com/), and the [Optimus LP solver](https://github.com/vagm/Optimus).
 Molly will install local copies of C4 and Z3 automatically.
 Note that C4 requires CMake version 2.8 or later.

-The top-level `Makefile` should be handle a one-click build on OS X.
+The top-level `Makefile` should handle a one-click build on OS X.

 ### Linux